Smoking Meat

 • Prevents mold from forming on fermented sausages.

-• Extends shelf life of the product.
+• Extends the shelf life of the product by evaporating moisture, which bacteria need for growth.

-• Improves the taste and flavor.
+• Improves meat's taste and flavor.

-Smoked fish develops a beautiful golden color.
-The meat on the outside becomes a light brown, red, or almost black depending on the type of wood used, heating temperatures, and total time smoking.
+• Changes the color; smoked meats shine and look better.
+Smoked meat becomes light brown, red, or almost black depending on the type of wood used, heating temperatures, and total time of smoking.
+Nothing improves the quality of the fish as smoking; smoked fish develops a beautiful golden color and a different taste.

-Smoking may or may not be followed by cooking.
-Generally we may say that smoking consists of two steps:
+Generally, we may say that smoking consists of two steps:

 1. Smoking.
-Meats are usually cured before they are submitted to smoking.
+Top-quality meats are cured before they are subjected to smoking.
+Smoking may or may not be followed by cooking.

 Cooking pot